CREATING A FUTURE

 YOUTH DEPARTMENT AND IT DIRECTOR

 Benjamin is known as a pied piper with the children.
-He is a co-founder of G-thamini and recently graduated Kenyatta University with a Bachelor of Information and Technology degree.
+He is a founding member of G-thamini and recently graduated Kenyatta University with a Bachelor of Information and Technology degree.
 Through his service at Pamoja Mtaani, as a game master, he had the opportunity to train as a Healthy Choices and a Peer Education Facilitator.
 Benjamin believes that every child deserves memorable moments of happiness in their lifetime and treasures this opportunity to give back to his community.

 Michael is a Nairobi native, who holds a Bachelor of Science degree in Mathematics from Moi University.
 He currently helps coordinate the scholars’ program and sets curriculum.
 His favorite part of working with G-thamini is having an opportunity to impart values he considers useful to the students, such as respect, honesty, and integrity.

 Noor has worked with G-thamini since 2014 in many roles.
 In addition to his role as a facilitator, he also coordinates G-Club activities.
 He organizes the yearly soccer tournament that brings the community boys together and creates a safe place for them to explore the issues such as crime and drugs.
 Noor also manages the after-school Art Program, helping the kids develop their innate talent.